czarjulius/mainstack/README.md

 - Navigate to the location of the folder
 - Run `yarn test` to install dependencies

+## Running the docker

+- Navigate to the location of the folder in your terminal

+- Run `docker-compose up` to start up the server

 ## Authors

 - Julius Ngwu